 Simply because the coronavirus is new does not mean that physicians do not have a duty to provide thorough care and treatment to patients.
 As a result, doctors may be liable for medical malpractice for failure to treat or diagnose COVID-19.

 Boca Raton medical malpractice lawyer Gregg M. Hollander at the Hollander Law Firm is adept at helping people harmed by medical malpractice in the pursuit of compensation.
-He can develop compelling arguments on your behalf to provide you with a strong chance of a favorable outcome.
+He can develop compelling arguments on your behalf to provide you with a strong chance of a favorable outcome as the result of COVID-19 medical malpractice claims.
 From offices in Boca Raton, West Palm Beach, and Fort Lauderdale, the Hollander Law Firm represents people in Palm Beach and Broward Counties and throughout South Florida.

 Medical Malpractice for Failure to Treat or Diagnose COVID-19

 Physicians have a duty to provide treatment that is commensurate with the applicable standard of care.
 In other words, they must provide treatment that meets the level of care that a reasonable practitioner in the same specialty, with similar training and experience, would provide under the same circumstances.

 Under Florida law, if a physician departs from the standard of care, and his or her patient suffers harm as a result of the departure, the patient can pursue damages via a medical malpractice COVID lawsuit.